The State of Technology in Education 2019/20

 SLT would like to cut screen time - thinking of it as 'the enemy' - I believe it is lack of understanding of how it can be used effectively in lessons.

 Technology is widely recognised as helping to improve education—and is therefore a vital component of schools’ strategies.
 But there remains disagreement over exactly where those strategies need to focus.
 Senior leaders have some way to go to win teachers and IT managers over.
+Do you agree?
+Take this year’s survey to share your opinions.

 Workload and Wellbeing

 Workload is at a critical level for many educators and represents the biggest threat to retaining teachers.
 Schools are also doing more than ever to improve the situation, but there remains a perception gap between SMT, IT managers and teachers, with senior leaders not quite as concerned about the problem.
+Do you think the situation has improved in the past 12 months?
+Have your say in this year’s survey.

 Teacher workload is reaching critical levels